 Heather graduated cum laude and in the top 10% of her class at Wayne State University Law School.
 She received numerous scholarships and awards at Wayne.
 Heather passed the Michigan and California Bar Exams.
 After law school, Heather spent about three years clerking for various judges at the Third Judicial Circuit of Michigan.

-Heather teaches JD Advising’s Michigan Bar Exam, Uniform Bar Exam, and California Bar Exam courses.
-She also tutors private students for the bar exam, all first-year law school classes, and the MPRE.
+Heather has been at JD Advising since 2018.
+She teaches JD Advising’s Uniform Bar Exam and California Bar Exam courses.
+She also tutors private students for the bar exam, all first-year law school classes, and for the MPRE.